AdoptLiteHub/Adopt-ml/README.md

                     for _, obj in pairs(game.Workspace:GetChildren()) do
                         -- Check if the object is a model and if its parent is a player (i.e., the model name is a player's username) if obj:IsA("Model") and game.Players:FindFirstChild(obj.Name) then
-                            -- Check if the object is not the local player's character if obj.Name ~= player.Name then
-                                -- Make the model invisible by setting transparency to 1 and disabling collisions for _, part in pairs(obj:GetDescendants()) do
+                            -- Check if the object is not the local player's character and is not whitelisted if obj.Name ~= player.Name and not whitelist[obj.Name] then -- Make the model invisible by setting transparency to 1 and disabling collisions for _, part in pairs(obj:GetDescendants()) do
                                     if part:IsA("BasePart") then